 The Calculation Technique

-- Refer to the chart provided above and note down the corresponding grade point values for each of the grades you scored.
+Refer to the chart provided and note down the corresponding grade point values for each of the grades you scored.

-- As the above formula demonstrates, sum up all the grade points and divide the total, by the number of courses.
+As the formula demonstrates, sum up all the grade points and divide the total, by the number of courses.
 The end result will be your grade point average.

 Suppose, a student has opted for five courses in his first year at graduate school.
 The grades he scored are the following - A, B, A, C, B.

 The grade points earned, according to grades scored, will be: 4, 3, 4, 2, and 3.
-So the GPA of that student for that semester, according to the above formula would be:
+So the GPA of that student for that semester, according to the given formula would be:

 GPA = (4 + 3 + 4 + 2 + 3) / 5 = 16 / 5 = 3.2